AbdullahAlShaad/SimPlayer/README.md

 # Current Issues

-*1. Slow response time when length of mp3 files are short and buttons are pressed with a little time in between.* <br />
+1. Slow response time when length of mp3 files are short and buttons are pressed with a little time in between. <br />
-*2. Only fetches the songs in C drive or home device.
-Does not search for songs through directories in other devices/drives.*
+2. Only fetches the songs in C drive or home device.
+Does not search for songs through directories in other devices/drives.

 # Contribution
 Contribution to the project will be warmly welcomed.